BobBlank12/certlint/README.md

   <p align="center">
     <br />
     <br />
-    CertLint is a tool to help you view/convert/validate your certificates and keys.
-It can be run online or completely offline in a Docker container.
+    CertLint is a tool to help you view/convert/create/validate your certificates and keys.
+It can be run completely offline in a Docker container.
     <br />
     <br />
     <a href="https://github.com/BobBlank12/certlint">View Demo</a>